martincostello/blog/content/posts/levelling-up-security-with-the-github-secure-open-source-fund.md

 While you might use an [OSI Approved License][osi-licences] for your open source project (e.g. Apache 2.0), it's important to check that _all_ the dependencies and components you use and distribute to others via your project are also compatible with that license.
 Including a dependency that uses a license that isn't compatible with closed source software, for example, could limit the number of people who can use your project.
-It's important to understand the disctinction between "open source" and "source open".
+It's important to understand the distinction between "open source" and "source open".

 Tools such as [GitHub's dependency-review-action][dependency-review-action] can help automate the process of checking for license compatibility across your project's dependencies to help ensure that you do not accidentally add a dependency with an incompatible license.